 Mershani's photographs have been in multiple publications, as well as many internet news sites over the years to further the awareness of the ongoing ground movement.
 She is also one of the artists in the reference book, "Encyclopedia of Arab American Artists".

-Aisha Mershani is currently Assistant Professor of Interdisciplinary Studies at Gettysburg College and combines her scholarly work with her media activism.
+Aisha Mershani is currently an Assistant Professor of Interdisciplinary Studies at Gettysburg College and combines her scholarly work with her media activism.